 Study of the physiological basis for motor fitness, factors limiting human performance in athletic competition, pertinent research from the sports medicine literature, and laboratory techniques used in analysis of motor fitness.
 Lecture and laboratory.
-Prerequisites: BIOL 121, 122, 123; PETH 323 or permission of instructor.
+Prerequisites: BIOL 121, 122, 123.

-PETH 427 - FITNESS EVALUATION TECHNIQUES (OR HLTH 427) (3)
+PETH 427 - FITNESS EVALUATION TECHNIQUES (3)